tocco/tocco-docs/framework/architecture/hibernate/session-factory-provider.rst

 (base, customer and local).
 The properties need to be transformed to a different format as Hibernate uses different options than HikariCP.

+The :java:ref:`ToccoDialectResolver<ch.tocco.nice2.persist.hibernate.dialect.ToccoDialectResolver>` is a custom :java:extdoc:`DialectResolver<org.hibernate.engine.jdbc.dialect.spi.DialectResolver>`, which makes sure that our custom dialects are used by hibernate.
+It is configured using the ``hibernate.dialect_resolvers`` property.

 Injecting service factories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^